scania-digital-design-system/sdds/.github/CODE_STYLE.md

 ### File naming

 For all components that are pure HTML/CSS components their files should be prefixed with `css-`.
 This is to clearly separeate what files are part of our web components and which are only used for HTML/CSS components.
-For our button the means that the styling related to the HTML/CSS version of our component the file name is `css-button.scss`.
+For our button this means that the styling related to the HTML/CSS version of our component the file name is `css-button.scss`.

 ### Example - folder structure for button